fedarko/wotplot/README.md

 is ~5,823.75 MiB (aka ~6.11 GB).

-wotplot using the suff-only method, for comparison, can create a dot plot of two 150 Mbp (!!!) sequences on the same laptop -- with peak memory usage of ~2,318.79 MiB (aka ~2.43 GB).
+wotplot using the suff-only method, for comparison, can create a dot plot of two 150 Mbp (!) sequences on the same laptop -- with peak memory usage of ~2,318.79 MiB (aka ~2.43 GB).
 The downside is that it is slow; creating this massive dot plot takes over an hour.

 Anyway -- for most use cases, I think `common_substrings()` will be a better choice, so I'm leaving it as the default.
 However, if you are working with long sequences on low-memory systems, you may need to use the suff-only method.

-You can specify that you want to use the suff-only method by setting `suff_only=True` when creating a `DotPlotMatrix` object.

 #### 4.2.2.
 When should I use one method or another?